Alsace from the sky – 7 aerial activities to try out

 • Not for everyone, but a great gift idea

-Virtual Flight in Châtenois, flight simulator on Boeing 737
+7. Virtual Flight in Châtenois, Boeing 737 flight simulator

 flight-simulator-virtual-flight-rodern

-Here’s an activity that’s a bit different, since you won’t be taking off for real… Have you always wanted to get into a cockpit and see how an airliner was flown?
+This experiment was performed by Laurène – Here’s an activity that’s a bit different, since you won’t be flying for real… Have you always wanted to get into a cockpit and see how an airliner was flown?
 This is possible thanks to a flight simulator.
 I have been testing for you the Virtual Flight simulator located in Châtenois, near Sélestat, which reproduces the dashboard of a Boeing 737-800 and its various functions.

 • The realism of the flight simulator: impressive!